AlexGhiti/ubuntu_beaglev/README.md

 ## 2. u-boot SPL flash

-You can either download a pre-built version here https://github.com/AlexGhiti/u-boot/releases/tag/ubuntu_beaglev_v1 or build it using the following instructions:
+You can either download a [pre-built version](https://github.com/AlexGhiti/u-boot/releases/tag/ubuntu_beaglev_v1) or build it using the following instructions:

 ### Build